-- 4 tablespoons almond butter see recipe notes for subs
+- 4 tablespoons natural nut or seed butter ** see recipe notes

 - ½ teaspoon baking powder

-- 2 tablespoons aquafaba the liquid from a can of chickpeas - see notes if you cook your own chickpeas
+- 2 tablespoons aquafaba , (the liquid from a can of chickpeas)

-- ¼ teaspoon espresso powder or instant coffee granules OPTIONAL, you can omit this but it boosts the chocolate flavour so if you can use it the flavour will be better
+- ¼ teaspoon espresso powder or instant coffee granules OPTIONAL BUT RECOMMENDED, you can omit it but it does enhance the chocolate flavour

-- Preheat oven to 350°F and have a cookie sheet ready, lined with baking parchment if necessary.
+- Preheat oven to 350°F (176 °C) and have a large baking tray lined with parchment paper ready.

-- Use the back of a fork to push down on the top of each one twice, in a cross shape, so they are about the same thickness all over.
-A little over ½ an inch thick then stick some extra chocolate chips in the top.
+- Use the back of a fork to push down on the top of each one twice, in a cross shape, so they end up about ½ an inch thick then stick some extra chocolate chips in the top.

 - Bake for 9 to 10 minutes.
 If you prefer a drier cookie with no brownie-like insides then you can bake for up to 14 minutes.
-When you remove them they will be very soft.
-DO NOT try to remove them from the cookie sheet.
-Leave them on the tray for at least 10 minutes, then move to a cooling tray.
+When you remove them from the oven they will be very soft.
+DO NOT try to remove them from the baking tray.
+Leave them alone for about 10 minutes, then transfer to a wire rack to cool.

 Originally published January 31st 2017.
 Updated with video and republished on May 20th 2020.